New vehicles must average 40 mpg by 2026 under US standards - NewsBreak

 The Obama-era standards automatically adjusted for changes in the type of vehicles people are buying.
 When they were enacted in 2012, 51% of new vehicle sales were cars and 49% SUVs and trucks.
 Last year, 77% of new vehicle sales were SUVs and trucks, which generally are less efficient than cars.

 Some environmental groups said the new requirements from NHTSA under Biden don't go far enough to fight global warming.
-Others supported the new standards as a big step toward reducing emissions, with the American Lung Association calling for even stronger standards to drive a transition to all new vehicles having zero-emissions by 2035.
+Others supported the new standards as a big step toward reducing emissions.

 “Climate change has gotten much worse, but these rules only require automakers to reduce gas-guzzling slightly more than they agreed to cut nine years ago,” said Dan Becker, director of the Safe Climate Transport Center at the Center for Biological Diversity.